AndreRanussi/AndreRanussi/README.md

 <h1 align="center">Hi 👋, I'm Andre Ranussi</h1>
-<p align="centre">A passionate software developer based in London!
-My journey into the world of programming has been fueled by a deep fascination for creating and problem-solving.
-I've been working on personal projects that showcase my dedication and progress in honing my coding skills.</p>
+<p align="centre">A passionate Android Developer based in London!
+My journey into the programming world has been fueled by a deep fascination for creating and problem-solving.
+I've been working on personal application projects that showcase my dedication and progress in honing my coding skills.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=andreranussi&label=Profile%20views&color=0e75b6&style=flat" alt="andreranussi" /> </p>

 <!-- - 🔭 I’m currently working on [Project Name](https://andreranussi.com/) -->
-- 🔭 I’m currently planning to work on a **Daily Diet Tracker App - FlexiDiet**
+- 🔭 I’m currently working on a <a href="https://github.com/AndreRanussi/MyCPD-Tracker">**CPD Tracker - MyCPD**</a>

-- 🌱 I’m focusing on learning **Kotlin, Android Dvelopment**
+- 🌱 I’m focusing on developing further in **Android Developrment using Kotlin**

 <!-- - 👯 I’m looking to collaborate on [Project Name](https://andreranussi.com/) -->